beatsageo/Top_n/README.md

 -i PATH, --input-path PATH

 Take in audio clips from the folder pointed to by PATH.
-If PATH points to a single file, then intake only that single file.

 -b, --best-genres GENRES